BraidenQ/WHSTechNotes/journal.md

 Reasonable expectations in shared spaces include hygiene, keeping spaces clean, appropriate volume, and mindful behavior.
 Self-regulation is important in school and future jobs as, if you cant regulate yourself, it'll quickly become a problem for you and the people around you.
 I should improve my breathing because i forget to breathe sometimes and i dont think people like being around corpses.

+# february 10, 2026

+1. I dont enjoy football because i dont personally find sports entertaining.
+2. I didnt really watch the super bowl, and only tuned in to watch the half time show with bad bunny.
+3. I think the bad bunny half time show was awesome but i didnt watch anything else so i dont have any comment on the rest of the super bowl.